ipikuka/remark-flexible-code-titles/README.md

 ### Another flexible usage:

 You can use this plugin without providing _no title_, _no container_ with the options `{title: false, container: false}` just for only correcting the _line range strings_ and using this kind of parameters **if no language provided in markdown**.
-Hey, that is the flexibility this plugin's name comes from :).
+Hey, that is the flexibility this plugin's name comes from.

 ## Syntax tree